Summary of our market study

 • L'Oréal's growth last year was two and a half times faster than the market.

-• La Roche-Posay and CeraVe are brands with sales of over €1 billion.
+• La Roche-Posay and CeraVe are brands with sales in excess of €1 billion.

 Johnson & Johnson values its products at over $40 billion - 25/04/2023